-34. For investment protection, the platform must use open, flexible and sound technology based on standard and de facto widespread standards (such as ISO, OGC, OPEN WEB etc.) nowadays available.
-This means to have flexibility, and the knowledge and confidence to make future-proof technology investments, and the ability to extend and enhance software to meet their needs so to have broad possibilities of integration to the outside IT environment.
+For investment protection, the platform must use open, flexible and sound technology based on standard and de facto widespread standards (such as ISO, OGC, OPEN WEB etc.) nowadays available.
+This means having broad possibilities of integration to the outside IT environment, as long as the design of the internal modules and their relationships follows a unified vision.